HUGHES, Arnot Irwin

 Biographical Notes

 Arnot Hughes, who already belonged to A Company Infantry, enlisted on 15 December 1915 at Trentham.
-He was residing in Christchurch, a draper for Beath and Company.
+He was residing in Christchurch, still working as a draper for Beath and Company.
 Single and Methodist, he named his sister as next-of-kin – Miss Beulah Hughes, 71 Woodland Road, Timaru.
-Beulah was at the same address as her aunt, Mrs Ella Miller, who was later named as next-of-kin for her brother Frank.
-Driver A. I. Hughes embarked with the New Zealand Field Artillery of the 11th Reinforcements, departing from Wellington on 1 April 1916 and disembarking at Suez, Egypt on 20 May.
-Embarking at Southampton on 28 August 1918, he transferred to the Hospital Ship “Maheno” at Marseilles.
-The ship was due in the Dominion in October.
-Hughes was discharged on 27 October 1919, no longer physically fit for War Service on account of wounds received in Action (gunshot wounds to right hand).
+Beulah was at the same address as her aunt, Mrs Ella Millar, who was later named as next-of-kin for her brother Frank.
+Gunner A. I. Hughes embarked with the New Zealand Field Artillery of the 11th Reinforcements, departing from Wellington on 1 April 1916 and disembarking at Suez, Egypt on 20 May.

 Sources